clinssen/ode-toolbox/README.md

 [![Build status](https://travis-ci.org/nest/ode-toolbox.svg?branch=master)](https://travis-ci.org/nest/ode-toolbox) [![Testing coverage](https://codecov.io/gh/nest/ode-toolbox/branch/master/graph/badge.svg)](https://codecov.io/gh/nest/ode-toolbox)

-Choosing the optimal solver for systems of ordinary differential equations (ODEs) is a critical step in dynamical systems simulation. ode-toolbox assists in solver benchmarking, and recommends solvers on the basis of a set of user-configurable heuristics.
+Choosing the optimal solver for systems of ordinary differential equations (ODEs) is a critical step in dynamical systems simulation.
+Ode-toolbox assists in solver benchmarking, and recommends solvers on the basis of a set of user-configurable heuristics.
 For all dynamical equations that admit an analytic solution, ode-toolbox generates propagator matrices that allow the solution to be calculated at machine precision.

 The internal processing carried out by ode-toolbox can be visually summarised as follows, starting from a system of ODEs (or functions of time) on the top (double outline), and generating propagator matrices, Jacobian (first-order) update expressions, and/or recommending either a stiff or nonstiff solver (green nodes).
 Each step will be described below in depth.